Group Mentoring Program

 Frances Green (Of Counsel, Epstein Becker & Green, P.C.)

 Drawing upon decades of experience as a trial lawyer and trusted counselor, Fran Green counsels global clients on navigating the complexities of workforce management, cybersecurity, and data privacy laws, as well as the opportunities and legal risks presented by the design and deployment of artificial intelligence (AI) in consumer tools and within the employment life cycle.
 She advises clients in a broad range of industries, including finance, retail, manufacturing, and consumer goods.
 As an AI Governance Professional certified through the International Association of Privacy Professionals (IAPP), Fran assists clients as they integrate AI in consumer-facing operations and augment the skills of their workforces.
 She is committed to ensuring safety and trust in the development and deployment of ethical AI and the ongoing management of AI systems.
 Fran utilizes her advanced legal degree in Cybersecurity and Data Privacy as a featured contributor on disruptive technologies for ALM’s New York Law Journal and is privileged to be a working group member of the AI Safety Institute Consortium of the National Institute of Standards and Technology (NIST).
-The U.S. AI Safety Institute (AISI), located within the U.S. Department of Commerce at NIST, was established following the 2023 presidential Executive Order 14110, the Safe, Secure, and Trustworthy Development and Use of Artificial Intelligence.
+The U.S. AI Safety Institute (AISI), located within the U.S. Department of Commerce at NIST, was established under presidential Executive Order 14110.
 AISI is tasked with developing the testing, evaluations, and guidelines that will help accelerate safe AI innovation in the United States and around the world.
-Fran is a member of the New York State Bar Association’s AI & Emerging Technologies Committee.
+Additionally, Fran is a working group member of the Society of Actuaries Artificial Intelligence Safety Institute Consortium / Actuarial Innovation and Technology Strategic Research Program.
+She is also a member of the New York State Bar Association’s AI & Emerging Technologies Committee.
 To read her complete bio, click here.

 Past Groups